-If you’re a follower of money expert Clark Howard’s investment philosophies and the term “Roth 401(k)” doesn’t already make you smile, it probably will shortly.
+If you believe in money expert Clark Howard’s investment philosophy and the term “Roth 401(k)” doesn’t already make you smile, it probably will shortly.

 Why?
-Because a Roth 401(k) is right up your alley: It’s an excellent tax-advantaged retirement plan for people who appreciate sacrificing now for a bigger long-term payoff.
+Because a Roth 401(k) is right up your alley: It’s a tax-advantaged retirement plan for people who appreciate sacrificing now for a bigger long-term payoff.

 Table of Contents

 - What Is a Roth 401(k) and How Does It Work?

 - Roth 401(k) vs. Traditional 401(k)